muktapalshikar/muktapalshikar.github.io/_pages/about.md

 My research interests include developing computational methods which exploit multi-omics datasets to learn the mechanisms of inflammatory and autoimmune disease.

-In my spare time, I enjoy cooking, going to the theater and to art museums, and spending time with family.
+In my spare time, I enjoy cooking, going to the theater and to art museums, and spending time with my family.

 # Links